whippet-code/portfolio/src/content/work/markdown-mystery-tour.md

 img: /assets/stock-1.png
 img_alt: Screenshot of the PhotoMooch app landing page
 description: |
-  Built as a creative prompt provider, PhotoMooch is a mobile app that helps photographers find inspiration and connect with the mental well-being benefits of creativity.
-The app was designed and developed to run alongside the PhotoMooch collective, a group of four photographers who provide workshops and events to help people find their creative voice & discover the well-being benefits of photography.
-Built upon the React framework, the app is designed to be a simple, easy to use tool.
-With a MongoDB backend and a custom built api built with node.js, the app is designed to be scalable and easy to maintain.
+  Creative prompt provider, PhotoMooch is a mobile app that helps photographers find inspiration and connect with the mental well-being benefits of creativity.
 tags:
   - Design
   - Dev